 The 2014 Aichi-Nagoya Declaration on ESD extolled “the significant achievements made by the UN Decade of ESD…in putting ESD higher on national and international agendas, advancing policy, improving the conceptual understanding of ESD, and generating substantive good practice amongst a wide range of stakeholders”.

-In Japan, the UNESCO Associated Schools (ASPnet) were set up by the Ministry of Education, Culture, Sports, Science and Technology, Japan (MEXT) and the Japanese National Commission for UNESCO (JNCU) as hubs to promote ESD across the country.
+In Japan, the UNESCO Associated Schools (ASPnet) were strongly encouraged and supported by the Ministry of Education, Culture, Sports, Science and Technology, Japan (MEXT) and the Japanese National Commission for UNESCO (JNCU) to promote ESD across the country.
 As a result, there was a rapid increase in the number of Japanese ASPnet schools in Japan, from 19 in 2005 to more than 900 in 2014, the final year of the DESD.
 The schools, as well as citizen groups, businesses and others, carried out a variety of ESD activities dealing with environmental education, global citizenship education, education for disaster risk reduction and cultural heritage education.

 Limited spread of ESD